Includes 9 cannabinoids and 9 terpenes.

 Safety-Certified Therapeutic Cannabinoid Analysis

-Analytical 360 is Seattle, Washington’s first state-of-the-art medical marijuana testing facility to use peer-reviewed methods developed by biochemists with strong backgrounds in analytical method development.
+Analytical 360 is Washington’s first state-of-the-art medical marijuana testing facility to use peer-reviewed methods developed by biochemists with strong backgrounds in analytical method development.

 We are dedicated to providing moisture quantification, innovative potency testing, foreign material detection & microbial bioburden screening, as well as edible product analysis.